suncoast-devs/handbook/assignments/reactocats.md

 ---
 title: Reactocats
-tags: ["javascript", "react"]
+tags: ['javascript', 'react']
 ---

 The Octodex is a fun way to celebrate a powerful tool we use for development.
 In that same spirit, recreate [this site](https://octodex.github.com/)

 You'll identify the main `Component`s on the page and create React components for each, breaking down those `Component`s into smaller ones as needed.

 ## Objectives